Noro07/common-web-client/README.md

 Run `npm run format` would automaticly rewrite coding style, if you want to check which files should be rewrite instead of changing them automaticly, Run `npm run format:dry`, it would only list files.

-Changes files in commit would be auto-fixed in pre-commit, no action required
+Changes files in commit would be auto-fixed in pre-commit, no action is required.